mbapple/waypoints/README.md

 - [X] Make legs display correctly
 - [X] Add ability to update trips/legs/nodes
 - [ ] Add ability to add photos
-- [ ] Add features to API and implement on frontend:
+- [X] Add features to API and implement on frontend:
 	- [X] Total miles of a given trip
-	- [ ] Total destination count
+	- [X] Total destination count
 - [ ] Add flights/trains/etc. to API
 	- [X] On AddLeg, add a box that appears below to get all this info
-- [ ] Integrate into a map view with Leaflet
+- [X] Integrate into a map view with Leaflet
-- [ ] Integrate into online services
+- [X] Integrate into online services
-	- [ ] Flight data
+	- [X] Flight data
 	- [X] Driving distance
 - [ ] Provide statistics about travel: distances, destination lists
 - [ ] Fine tune styling
 - [ ] Figure out how to update database without breaking
 - [ ] Figure out how to backup database
-- [ ] Organize page files
+- [X] Organize page files
-- [ ] Pull out redundant functions into separate file
+- [X] Pull out redundant functions into separate file
-- [ ] Add ability to customize style and light/dark mode
+- [X] Add ability to customize style and light/dark mode
 - [ ] Add create trip by flight numbers feature
 - [ ] Add create trip by cruise
+- [ ] Make a list of general cleanup to do
+- [ ] Fix bugs with updating components, particularly if you change transportation type of leg
+- [ ] Add maps of individual trips